 Managing my share portfolio has led me to start a portfolio of startups and growth businesses.
 An accidental encounter with a past pitch listing of a Bitcoin mining fund while searching for potentially worthwhile investment opportunities on the Bnk To The Future investment platform has inspired me to conduct my own due diligence of cryptoassets before I started my own portfolio in the new asset class.
 Both of the mentioned portfolios are currently achieving reasonable returns.

-I graduated in Maths with Economics degree from Southampton University.
+I graduated in the Maths with Economics degree.
 As a result I had immediately started networking with banking and finance students/graduates and professionals.
-My reasons were clearly influenced by studying Economics as part of my maths degree which had lead to my genuine interest in the banking and finance sector.
+My reasons were clearly influenced by studying Economics as part of my degree which had led to my genuine interest in the banking and finance sector.

 As I’ve never worked in this sector, it was important to me to begin to research this sector further and pick up on the commercial understanding together with identifying my personality trait and latent skill sets which would suit this sector and my ideal role.

-This had also lead me to get involved with a banking and finance training and consultancy firm whereby I had enrolled myself onto a Banking and Finance Professional Program in 2010 which was a 4 week course that was accredited by a professional body called CISI (Chartered Institute of Securities and Investments).
+This had also led me to get involved with a banking and finance training and consultancy firm whereby I had enrolled myself onto a Banking and Finance Professional Program in 2010 which was a 4 week course that was accredited by the Chartered Institute of Securities and Investments.

-The course helped me to achieve my understanding for the sector on a commercial level together with helping me to identify my suited role – back and middle office
+The course helped me to gain my understanding in the sector on a commercial level together with my interest in investment management assisted me to finding my preferred role.

-I believe I will make a suitable candidate to any organisation who is looking to employ a talented maths graduate.
+I believe I will make a suitable candidate to any organisation that is looking to hire a talented maths graduate.